Intro to Design & Product frameworks

 There is a lot of debate and discussion in our world between different Design methodologies & frameworks.
 Teams regularly discuss and often force-fit Design Thinking, Design Sprints & Agile as solutions to Innovation or Product Design challenges with no thought as to why.
 When looking into each framework they aren’t always clear on the best use-case for each and leave many aspects open to interpretation.

-Design and Product processes and methodologies our just tools in our evolving toolkit, depending on the challenge we face and what we want to achieve we select the right frameworks.
+Design and Product processes and methodologies are just tools in our evolving toolkit.
+Depending on the challenge we face, and what we want to achieve, we need to select the right framework.
 Here is a quick overview of some of those tools and my thoughts on where to use them.

 Understanding the Design framework landscape